-Youngs and Canter (2012) have used the concepts of potency and intimacy to explore an offender's narrative identity in conjunction with Smallest Space Analysis (SSA; Youngs & Canter, 2012; Youngs, 2013).
-Potency refers to an individual's sense of power, control, and mastery of their environment, whilst intimacy refers to their relations with others, the significance of these relations and the impact these relationships have on their actions and behaviour.
-The interaction between these two facets results in the enactment of one of four narrative roles: (i) a hero's quest is one where the narrator expresses high levels of both potency and intimacy; (ii) a professional's adventure has high levels of potency but low levels of intimacy; (iii) a tragic hero's account is one with low levels of potency but high levels of intimacy, and; (iv) a victim's irony expresses low levels of both potency and intimacy (Youngs & Canter, 2009; Youngs, 2013).
+Youngs and Canter (2012) have used the concepts of potency and intimacy to explore an offender's narrative identity in conjunction with Smallest Space Analysis (SSA; Youngs, 2013; Youngs and Canter, 2012).
+Potency refers to an individual's sense of power, control and mastery of their environment, whilst intimacy refers to their relations with others, the significance of these relations and the impact these relationships have on their actions and behaviour.
+The interaction between these two facets results in the enactment of one of four narrative roles: (i) a hero's quest is one where the narrator expresses high levels of both potency and intimacy; (iii) a professional's adventure has high levels of potency but low levels of intimacy; (iii) a tragic hero's account is one with low levels of potency but high levels of intimacy, and; (iv) a victim's irony expresses low levels of both potency and intimacy (Youngs, 2013; Youngs and Canter, 2009).
 Youngs and Canter (2009) refer to this as the Narrative Action System Model and argue that an insight into various narrative roles can assist in the interpretation of an SSA (Youngs, 2013).

-Whilst SSA has been used extensively in offender profiling (Youngs, 2013) and is most commonly employed to categorise offenders on the basis of crime scene behaviours (i.e., Canter & Fritzon, 1998; Fritzon et al., 2014; Goodwill et al., 2013; Hakkanen et al., 2004; Mokros &

-Alison, 2002), SSA has also been used to successfully distinguish genuine suicide notes from simulated ones.
-For example, Ioannou and Debowska (2014) conducted content analysis on both genuine and false suicide notes and found that content themes are, "...reflective of the psychological state of the writer" and are used to, "...construct ... narratives" (Ioannou & Debowska, 2014, p.157).
-Importantly, when subjected to SSA, there was an observable difference in content data between genuine and simulated notes (Ioannou & Debowska, Genuine and simulated suicide notes: An analysis of content, 2014), indicating that SSA may be an appropriate form of analysis when attempting to identify deceptive narrative accounts.
+Whilst SSA has been used extensively in offender profiling (Youngs, 2013) and is most commonly employed to categorise offenders on the basis of crime scene behaviours (i.e. Canter and Fritzon, 1998; Fritzon et al., 2014; Goodwill et al., 2013; Hakkanen et al., 2004; Mokros and Alison, 2002), SSA has also been used to successfully distinguish genuine suicide notes from simulated ones.
+For example, Ioannou and Debowska (2014) conducted content analysis on both genuine and false suicide notes and found that content themes are, '...reflective of the psychological state of the writer' and are used to, '...construct ... narratives' (Ioannou and Debowska, 2014: 157).
+Importantly, when subjected to SSA, there was an observable difference in content data between genuine and simulated notes (Ioannou and Debowska, 2014), indicating that SSA may be an appropriate form of analysis when attempting to identify deceptive narrative accounts.